 The International Building Code[®] (IBC) is a model code developed by the International Code Council[®] (ICC) and available for adoption by jurisdictions internationally.
 The IBC was first issued in 2000 and is updated triennially.
-The latest edition is 2015.
+The latest edition is 2021.

-Up to six editions of the IBC (2000, 2003, 2006, 2009, 2012, and 2015) have been adopted and are effective at the local or state level in all 50 states and the District of Columbia.
-Once adopted, the IBC provisions become enforceable regulations governing the design of buildings and structures.
+Up to eight editions of the IBC (2000, 2003, 2006, 2009, 2012, 2015, 2018, and 2021) have been adopted and are effective at the local or state level in all 50 states and the District of Columbia.
+Once an edition is adopted, the IBC provisions become enforceable regulations governing the design of buildings and structures.